The easiest way to be registered as a freelancer in France is the status called micro-entrepreneur (a.k.a auto-entrepreneur).

 It can seem a good idea to anticipate your paperwork and arrive as ready as possible in France.

 However, in France, you will need two main elements to be able to register as a self-employed under the micro-entrepreneur status:

 - A French address to register your business or you can choose to have a PO Box to register your business.

-- Also, you will need a French bank account and to do that you need to have a French proof of address
+- Also, you will need a French bank account (with a French IBAN) and to do that you need to have a French proof of address

 So it is not possible to create your micro-entreprise without residing in France.
 In some instances, you could but always with a lawyer.

 2. Choose the micro-entrepreneur status when it is not applicable to your activity